- Extortion racketeering

 - Placement (i.e. moving the funds from direct association with the crime)

 - Layering (i.e. disguising the trail to foil pursuit)

-- Integration (i.e. making the money available to the criminal, once again, with its occupational and geographic origins hidden from view)
+- Integration (i.e. making the money available to the criminal, once again, from what seem to be legitimate sources)

 The placement stage represents the initial entry of the proceeds of crime into the financial system.
 Generally, this stage serves two objectives: it relieves the criminal of holding large amounts of cash obtained illegally; and it inserts the money into the legitimate financial system.
 During this stage, money launderers are most vulnerable to being caught, because placing large amounts of cash into the legitimate financial system may raise suspicions.